The Dunning-Kruger Effect: Who It Affects And How To Avoid It (At All Costs)

 With little kids it’s understandable—they’re also likely to think they can make the NBA, win a gold medal at the Olympics, star in the movies, become a YouTube star, develop a cure for cancer, talk to their dog, paint the next “Mona Lisa,” and become a superhero.
 Kids dream big, overestimate their skills, and have inflated egos by nature.
 But while it’s cute and developmentally appropriate in children, this phenomenon, which has been dubbed the Dunning-Kruger effect, also happens with adults.

-This psychological or cognitive bias, which is called the Dunning-Kruger effect, describes the phenomenon of when people who are incompetent in a certain area may overestimate their abilities and mistakenly believe that they are actually experts.
-They are blind to their own ignorance and mistakes.
-This matters because, unlike with kids, when adults believe they are experts in things when they really aren’t they may screw up in big ways.
+This psychological or cognitive bias, the Dunning-Kruger effect, describes the phenomenon of when people who are incompetent in a certain area may overestimate their abilities and mistakenly believe that they are actually experts.
+They are blind to their own mistakes and ignorance.
+This matters because, unlike with kids, when adults believe they are experts in things when they really aren’t, they may make big mistakes.

-This curious bias can impact our thinking, decisions, and behaviors, blinding us to our own deficiencies, ignorance, and poor performance.
+This curious bias has been explored in many psychology journals, one such journal being Advances in Experimental Social Psychology.
+It has been found that the Dunning-Kruger effect can impact our thinking, decisions, and behaviors.
+These inflated self-assessments blind us to our own deficiencies, ignorance, and poor performance.
 Since they also don’t appreciate the competence of others, they have a dual burden of not recognizing their own incompetence while also not learning from others.
 Their inflated self-assessment and incompetence lead to knowledge gaps, poor performance, lacking professional development, unnecessary risks, and faulty self-insight.

 Their findings were then dubbed the Dunning-Kruger effect.
-Numerous subsequent studies have been done that replicate their results showing the human brain can be a poor performer at gauging one’s own competence.
+Numerous subsequent studies have replicated their results showing the human brain can be a poor performer at gauging one’s own competence.
 Interestingly, some research points to this phenomenon being more prominent among those living in western cultures.